reevejd/SmartHome/README.md

 # SmartHome
-Group project for SFWR ENG 3A04 @ McMaster University.
+Group project for SFWR ENG 3A04 at McMaster University.
 A simulation of a "smart" house.